 If you have private dental insurance through your employer or a purchased plan, your child might qualify for HSO.
 They can work together to give extra support when families provide insurance details during dental visits.

-Local Public Health Units will help with enrollment, assist families in finding dentists, and offer dental services where available.
+Do not forget that Local Public Health Units will help with enrollment, assist families in finding dentists, and offer dental services where available.
 For general inquiries, you can reach ServiceOntario at 1-844-296-6306.

 The Bottom Line